martindamrath/MolCom_PBS/README.md

 ### How to get started with MolCom_PBS?
 Download MolCom_PBS source code, compile it, modify or run one of the examples or create your own simulation

+Compile with following command (change example_CIR.cpp to the file you want to run): g++ -o runfilename -O3 example_CIR.cpp src/*.cpp -fopenmp

+Run with following command
+./runfilename

 ### Where to get help for MolCom_PBS?
 Please submit any issues on github https://github.com/martindamrath/MolCom_PBS